ampedandwired/bottle-swagger/README.rst

 `Bottle <http://bottlepy.org/>`_ is a Python web framework.
 `Swagger (OpenAPI) <http://swagger.io/>`_ is a standard for defining REST APIs.

-So you are serving a REST API with Bottle, and you have a defined a Swagger schema for that API, this plugin can:
+So if you are serving a REST API with Bottle, and you have a defined a Swagger schema for that API, this plugin can: